konflux-ci/rpm-lockfile-prototype/README.md

 avoiding some pulls.
 I didn't experiment with this too much.
 The main hurdle was turning the base image specification from Containerfile into an image id to pull.
 I got stuck on resolving short names, but maybe it's not necessary?

+## Iteration 4

+This is a minor improvement over iteration 3.
+The `podman` usage can be replaced by using `skopeo`, which can obtain the data witout requiring any additional permissions when running inside containers.